Blog

 Corn is the crop that will be the most impacted.
 Affected corn plants will exhibit symptoms of phosphorus and zinc deficiency, including stunting, purple leaves, and uneven growth.

-Growers can turn to Extract PBA this fall to overcome phosphorus deficiency in fallow fields and help prevent fallow syndrome.
-This soil-applied biocatalyst is designed to improve soil health and effectively increase the release of nutrients from the soil.
-In fallow soil conditions, Extract PBA can assist by maximizing the availability of bound phosphorus for easier plant uptake.
+Growers can turn to EXTRACT to overcome phosphorus deficiency in fallow fields and help prevent fallow syndrome.
+A soil-applied biocatalyst, EXTRACT is designed to improve soil health and effectively increase the release of nutrients from the soil.
+In fallow soil conditions, EXTRACT can assist by maximizing the availability of bound phosphorus for easier plant uptake.

-In a recent study (Fig. 1) conducted in fallow soils in Minnesota, soil treated with Extract PBA showed a >38% increase in plant-available phosphorus compared to untreated soil.
+In a recent study (Fig. 1) conducted in fallow soils in Minnesota, soil treated with EXTRACT showed a >38% increase in plant-available phosphorus compared to untreated soil.
 Similar increases in potassium, zinc and several micronutrients were also observed in the study.

 Extract Nutrient Availability

-Nutrient release with Extract PBA has also been shown to help increase the yields of corn and other crops, as seen in a meta-analysis that includes 86 trial observations across corn, soybeans and wheat (Fig. 2).
+Nutrient release with EXTRACT has also been shown to help increase the yields of corn and other crops, as seen in a meta-analysis that includes 86 trial observations across corn, soybeans and wheat (Fig. 2).

 Meta-Analysis-Extract